helloprash/C-Basics/whiteboard/14-Sep-2017/stack.md

 # What are stacks #
-Stacks are Last in First iut lists.They are found wide application is computer science.
+Stacks are Last in First out lists.They are found wide application is computer science.

 1. A stack is a container of objects that are inserted and removed according to the last-in first-out (LIFO) principle.
 1. In the pushdown stacks only two operations are allowed: push the item into the stack, and pop the item out of the stack.